merenlab/merenlab.org/software/anvio/help/programs/anvi-estimate-metabolism/index.md

 ## Running metabolism estimation on a single contigs database

 There are several possible inputs to this program.
-For single genomes - isolate genomes or MAGs, for example - you can provide a <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span>.
+For single genomes (isolate genomes or MAGs, for example) you can provide a <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span>.
 If your <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span> describes a metagenome rather than a single genome, you can provide the flag `--metagenome-mode`.
 In metagenome mode, KOfam hits in the <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span> are analyzed as though they belong to one collective genome, despite the fact that the sequences represent multiple different populations.
 Alternatively, if you have binned your metagenome sequences into separate populations and would like metabolism estimation to be run separately on each bin, you can provide a <span class="artifact-n">[profile-db](/software/anvio/help/artifacts/profile-db)</span> and a <span class="artifact-n">[collection](/software/anvio/help/artifacts/collection)</span>.

 ### Estimation for a single genome